tisc9037/GenomeAnalysis_2026/Project_Steps/06_Expression_Analyses.md

   </tr>
 </table>

+#### 25 How did you sort your differential expression results?
+Why?
 Differential expression results were ranked by adjusted p‑value first and then by absolute log2 fold change.
 Prioritizing adjusted p‑value controls the false discovery rate, while ranking by log2Fold highlights genes with larger, biologically meaningful changes.

-For the sparse Tn‑seq dataset, many padj values are NA, so ranking relied on p‑value and negative log2 fold change (depletion in serum) to identify candidate essential genes.
+#### 26 Do you need a normalization step?
+What would you normalize against?
+Does DESeq do it?
 Normalization is required for RNA‑seq.
 DESeq2’s median‑of‑ratios size‑factor method was used and seemed to be appropriate.

+#### 27 What would you do to increase the statistical power of your expression analysis?
 To improve statistical power, one would increase biological replication and sequencing depth, remove very low‑count genes before testing, improve RNA quality to reduce technical noise.

 ## Additional Analyses